Process Chiller Service

 As the system was open to atmosphere, air had got into the system which carries moisture content.
 The moisture and non condensables were removed down to a near perfect vacuum using one of our high capacity vacuum pumps.

 The photo shows the charging of a cylinder of refrigerant into the system in its liquid phase.
 The cylinder has a dip tube fitted for ease of handling.
 Once the pressure in the system and the cylinder equalized, remaining refrigerant was drawn into the system during the operation of the plant.

 The sight glasses and level glasses were found to be at the optimum level under the normal running conditions of the plant.
 As it is a flooded system, there was found to be a low superheat value.
 A high subcooling value was achieved with the use of a subcooler.
 Our engineer monitored a full cycle of an hour and a half: compressor temperatures and oil level were found to be within normal operating limits.

 Remote Service Monitoring of Process Chiller

-The service of this process chiller can be remotely monitored via a data uplink through the internet.
+The process chiller can be remotely monitored via a data uplink through the internet.
 Our office continued to monitor the plant for some days as it went into seamless operation.

 Chilling Plant Service